What Is Cervical Cancer? Can It Be Prevented?

 Exposure to diethylstilbestrol (DES) before birth

-Women whose mothers were treated with this drug during their pregnancy are also a higher risk.
+If your mother was treated with DES during pregnancy, you may have a higher risk of cervical cancer.
 DES was used until 1971 to prevent miscarriage.

-Cervical cancer can be found through screening tests.
-Many cervical dysplasias and cancers do not cause symptoms and are detected only by screening.
+Regular screenings, including pelvic exams, Pap tests (Pap smears) and HPV tests, are crucial for early detection.
+Many cervical dysplasias or abnormal growths and cancers do not cause symptoms and are detected only by screening.

-Early detection leads to early treatment, which is when it is most effective.
-When cervical cancer is found before it has spread beyond the cervix (stage I), the 5-year survival rate is 92%.
+When cervical cancer is found before it has spread beyond the cervix, the 5-year survival rate is 92%.

-The vulva, vagina and cervix are examined during a pelvic exam.
+Pelvic exam: This examines the vulva, vagina, and cervix.
 A biopsy may follow if there are any visible abnormal growths.

-A Pap test or Pap smear is a fast, relatively painless test that can identify abnormal changes in cervical cells.
+Pap test: This test collects cervical cells to identify abnormal changes.
 It is done during a pelvic exam by collecting cells from the cervix with a brush.

-This test checks for active HPV infection.
+HPV test: This checks for active HPV infection.
 HPV and Pap tests can be done at the same time.

 “Your doctor can discuss with you how often you need these tests and perform them during your well woman exam.
 Depending on your prior screening and personal risk factors, you may need to be screened more often,” Dr. Janco says.